-Our branches in Australia and the United States scored 95 points each, and had the highest levels of service satisfaction, while the Brazilian and Middle Eastern branches were least satisfactory in this respect.
-Overall, 77.84% of our customers were "Completely Satisfied" or "Very Satisfied" with our services, 10.19% were "Satisfied", and 11.96% were "Somewhat Dissatisfied".
-Our colleagues in the global customer service department further analyzed the "Very Dissatisfied" responses to the survey for each region.
+Our branch in the United States scored 96 points and had the highest levels of service satisfaction, while the Brazilian and Middle Eastern branches were least satisfactory in this respect.
+Overall, 78.67% of our customers were "Completely Satisfied" or "Very Satisfied" with our services, 9.95% were "Satisfied", and 11.37% were "Somewhat Dissatisfied".
+Our employees in the global customer service department further analyzed the "Very Dissatisfied" responses to the survey for each region.
 They then communicated directly with the customer service departments of the branches to propose solutions and set new targets for improvement.
 Their performances in the subsequent half-year and one-year period will then be monitored and will serve as an important input to the improvement process.